tjfulle/matmodlab/_sources/intro/output.txt

 dbx
 ---

 The default output database format.
 It is written by Matmodlab.Simulator and read by Matmodlab.Viewer.
-Output is written to dbx format if *output =* ``DBX``.
+Output is written to dbx format if ``output=DBX``.

 exo
 ---

 `ExodusII <http://sourceforge.net/projects/exodusii>`_ output database format.
 It is written by Matmodlab.Simulator and read by Matmodlab.Viewer.
-Output is written to exo format if *output =* ``EXO``.
+Output is written to exo format if ``output=EXO``.

 xls
 ---

 Microsoft Excel spreadsheet.
 It is written by Matmodlab.Simulator if the `xlwt <http://pypi.python.org/pypi/xlwt>`_ module is installed and read by Matmodlab.Viewer if the `xlrd <http://pypi.python.org/pypi/xlrd>`_ module is installed.
-Output is written to xls format if *output =* ``XLS``.
+Output is written to xls format if ``output=XLS``.

 xlsx
 ----

 Microsoft Excel spreadsheet.
 It is written by Matmodlab.Simulator and read by Matmodlab.Viewer if the `openpyxl <http://pypi.python.org/pypi/openpyxl>`_ module is installed.
-Output is written to xlsx format if *output =* ``XLSX``.
+Output is written to xlsx format if ``output=XLSX``.

 Other File Formats
 ==================